|

 to power generation, such plants can provide steam for absorption

-chillers and/or adsorption
+chillers or adsorption

 chillers, industrial process heat or thermal ocean water desalination.
 A design study for such a plant was